SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 If CSOM and REST are available to all anonymous users&mdash; if the  **Use Remote Interfaces permissions** checkbox is cleared&mdash;then although they still can't see **Created By** and **Modified By** information in the browser, they can use CSOM or REST to access that information.

-### Security trimming
+### Configure anonymous access (security trimming)

 By configuring anonymous access for the web application, you specify the anonymous policy:  _Deny write&mdash;Has no write access_ .
 This means that users with anonymous access can't write to the site&mdash;even with CSOM or REST code.
 Anonymous users can only see the information that was granted to them when anonymous access to the site was configured.

 Unpublished pages are not visible to anonymous users by default.
 They can only see lists that enable anonymous access.

+> [!IMPORTANT]
-**Important:**  If the  **Use Remote Interfaces permissions** checkbox is cleared, use the permissions model and other precautions to be sure that anonymous users don't have access to things that they should not.
+> If the  **Use Remote Interfaces permissions** checkbox is cleared, use the permissions model and other precautions to be sure that anonymous users don't have access to things that they should not.

 ### Prevent denial of service attacks